gusreid/gus-reid/content/work-with-me.md

 - [5-week individualised programme](https://gusreid.ck.page/products/5-week-individualised-programme) with 1 phase - **£130** [Buy Now](https://gusreid.ck.page/products/5-week-individualised-programme)
 - [12-week individualised programme](https://gusreid.ck.page/products/12-week-individualised-programme) with 3 phases - **£250** [Buy Now](https://gusreid.ck.page/products/12-week-individualised-programme)
 ## Live 1-to-1 Coaching
 Sometimes people need closer guidance in the beginning of their journey towards moving better.
 So I also offer 1-to-1 in-person or online coaching calls.
+In these calls we can address your specific limitations, not only in the physical domain, but also how your mind is sabotaging your progress.

+Don't underestimate the mind's role in your condition - whatever it may be.
+The narratives we hold have a very powerful effect on our bodies and our lives.

+*There's no deep and lasting change without also addressing the mind.*

-These are best used in conjunction with a 5- or 12-week programme.
+These sessions are best used in conjunction with a 5- or 12-week programme.
+That way we have tangible context within which to work.
+Having a truly meaningful goal very often brings up our resistance to change.
+This the the perfect opportunity to reveal our conditioned mind and to pivot our energies to align with our values.

 - [1 x 1-to-1 coaching session](https://gusreid.ck.page/products/1-x-1-to-1-coaching-call) - **£65** [Buy Now](https://gusreid.ck.page/products/1-x-1-to-1-coaching-call)
 - [3 x 1-to-1 coaching sessions](https://gusreid.ck.page/products/3-x-1-1-5-hour-coaching-session) - **£150** [Buy Now](https://gusreid.ck.page/products/3-x-1-1-5-hour-coaching-session)
 - [6 x 1-to-1 coaching sessions](https://gusreid.ck.page/products/6-x-coaching-sessions) - **£250** [Buy Now](https://gusreid.ck.page/products/6-x-coaching-sessions)